uakfdotb/ghostpp/readme.txt

 Here's how to use it:

 1.)
-Obtain a map that supports the W3MMD standard. a.)
-Note: At the time of this writing no maps support this standard although the author of "Civ Wars" has announced it will be supported in the next version.
+Obtain a map that supports the W3MMD standard.
 2.)
 Choose a category for the map.
 The category is used to allow multiple versions of the same map to share the same statistics. a.)
-For example, you might use the category "civwars" for Civ Wars 2.19 and also for Civ Wars 2.20 and future versions. b.)
+For example, you might use the category "civwars" for Civ Wars 2.30 and also for Civ Wars 2.31 and future versions. b.)
 You can change the category at any time although only future statistics will be affected, it's just an arbitrary name used to identify where the statistics came from.
 3.)
 Open the map config file.
  a.)
 Add "map_type = w3mmd".